 First came the fur traders, second came the settlers.
 Following a route similar to the People of the Fur Trade tour, this driving itinerary delves into the lives of the individuals who settled in the Winnipeg area and along the banks of the Red River to the north.
 Click here to download the tour.

 Explore the rich heritage of the First Nations people along the historic Red River on this full day drive and stroll tour.

 Learn about a momentous peace meeting held at the junction of the Red and Assiniboine rivers over 600 years ago, explore the expression of modern Aboriginal life in the city, discover a pristine setting where you are transported back in time to a world where the trees whisper, monsters are vanquished, and relaxation pervades.
 Click here to download the tour.

 #14 Galleries and Museums of the Red River Valley

-This is a tour that will let you explore the incredibly variety of galleries and museums that can be found in the northern half of Manitoba’s Red River Valley.
-Along the way you will encounter a variety of cultures and a diversity of crafts that will surely inspire you.
+This is a tour that will let you explore the incredible variety of galleries and museums that can be found in the northern half of Manitoba’s Red River Valley.
+Along the way, you will encounter a variety of cultures and a diversity of crafts that will surely inspire you.
 Click here to download the tour.